Licensing Tips

 A “Class B” License is for breeders who purchase and resell puppies.

-Every state has its own laws on regulating breeders.
-It’s your responsibility to be familiar with those laws.
 For a review of state and local dog-breeding laws, you can go here: https://www.animallaw.info/topic/table-state-commercial-pet-breeders-laws

 Additional detail on USDA licensing: